 It's cold and it's confinement here in Paris.
-About an hour earlier the sun was blasting through my 3rd floor flat and I bathed in a memory summertime in Brittany on the Terrace.
-Instead of the people bundled high in their belongings they were in bouquets and ready to celebrate something.
-I blinked and just like that, the clouds shewed away the remaining glow.
-The pigeons didn't even stick around...the last two cracking on a walnut casing at the Primer downstairs.
+About an hour earlier the sun was blasting through my 3rd floor flat and I bathed in a summertime memory in Brittany on the terrace.
+Instead of the people bundled high in their belongings they were in decorated in bouquets and market vegetables and ready to be festive.
+Sigh.
+Yep, and just like that, the clouds shewed away my remaining glow.
+I looked through the wrought iron balcony gated swirls.
+The pigeons didn't even stick around, the last two cracking on a walnut casing at the Primer downstairs.

 Honestly I shouldn't say it like that.
 Even before confinement I worked from home.
 Just at the moment you actually do want to go to the 14th arrondissement, you can't.
-And most of the time, I never have a yearning to take a voyage to the 14th, so far away from me.
+And most of the time, I never have a yearning to take a voyage to the 14th, 47 min by metro...so very far away from me.

 Random Virtual Happy Hours: DIY it with a group of very random people in your life and invite them to a Google hangout, Jitsi or Facebook video chat.
 It doesn't have to be formal with a zoom account either.
 These are people you met one time and always said, sure one day we'll do something....but never did.
-They are mostly strangers, perhaps you will make it a theme under creativity or travel.
+Don't worry, they will be mostly strangers.
+Perhaps you will make it a theme under creativity or travel lovers.
 See what happens!

 Focusmate is an online accountability session with an actual person over video for 50 min.
 Of course you pay for this so try apps to help with your productivity like Social Pomodoro.
 Work for short 25 min sessions with no distractions thanks so some handy tech.